How will my co-op work term impact my awards and financial aid?

 If you have received OSAP during your study term, but will not be applying for OSAP during your work term, we highly recommend completing a Continuation of Interest Free Status application.
 This will prevent your student loans from entering repayment while you are completing your work term(s).

 Remember that you must complete a Continuation of Interest-Free Status application, and submit it before the end of your 6-month grace period to avoid accruing interest on your previous government student loan.
+Interest accrues on the provincial portion of your loan, not the federal portion, during the grace period.
 Carleton University’s Awards & Financial Aid Office cannot automatically confirm your enrollment with the National Student Loan Service Centre.

-The process for confirming your enrolment will be slightly different if you are receiving funding from a province other than Ontario.
+The process for confirming your enrollment will be slightly different if you are receiving funding from a province other than Ontario.

 We recommend visiting the financial aid website of your home province to learn more about the process.
 Links to your home province website are listed on our out-province-page.